 A. Click here for a list of University of Oregon classes that can count toward a baccalaureate degree in sociology.

 Q. Who is my advisor?
 How do I change my advisor?

 A. While the Sociology Department does assign an advisor to you, you are not required to see any particular person.
 All faculty members (assistant professors, associate professors and professors) who are currently teaching serve as advisors.
 Professor Eleen Baumann is the primary advisor for Sociology students and holds open office hours each term.
-Visiting faculty and GTF's are not allowed to do advising.
 We also offer Peer Advising in room 706 PLC.
 More information on advising is available here.

 Q. If I'm under the new requirements, do internships or readings count toward the 16 hours of 400-level coursework?